Hearing Aid Salesperson Permit

 You also need to meet 1 of the following educational standards:

-- master’s degree in audiology and be a member in good standing with Speech-Language & Audiology Canada
+- master’s degree in audiology and be registered with the Nova Scotia College of Audiologists and Speech-Language Pathologists

 - 6-month apprenticeship with a licensed hearing aid dealer and completion of the International Licensing Exam (ILE) and successful completion of the practical exam